sass/sass/accepted/calc-functions.d.ts.md

     * Otherwise, set `number` and `step` to the two arguments respectively and `strategy` to an unquoted string with value `"nearest"`.

-  * Otherwise, if the single argument isn't an unquoted string or `CalculationInterpolation`, throw an error.
+  * Otherwise, if the single argument isn't an unquoted string, throw an error.

   * If `strategy`, `number`, and `step` are set: